-Facing a jail sentence for DWI manslaughter or intoxication manslaughter charge in Texas is no walk in the park.
+Facing a jail sentence for vehicular manslaughter or intoxication manslaughter in Houston is no walk in the park.
 Although the accident was likely unintentional, you face heavy charges that need to be taken very seriously, and which require the expertise of a Houston DWI attorney to address them.

 Here are the 3 things you should know about vehicular and intoxication manslaughter in Texas.

-1) How the court determines jail sentences for DWI manslaughter
+1) How the court determines jail sentences for vehicular manslaughter

 2) When intoxication manslaughter comes into play

 In Texas, if you cause the death of another person while operating a vehicle under the influence of alcohol, this is known as intoxication manslaughter, or sometimes DWI manslaughter.
-And in this case, a vehicle can expand to cover anything from a boat to an airplane.
+And in this case, a vehicle can mean anything from a car to a boat to an airplane.

 Of course, jail sentences for DWI manslaughter are much more aggressive than the standard drinking and driving charge.
 It is considered a second-degree felony that can result in up to 20 years in prison and up to $10,000 in fines.
-Take a look at the penalties for intoxication manslaughter in Texas.
+For more information, take a look at our article on the penalties for intoxication manslaughter in Texas.

 Here are some additional resources that might help you out: